 Long Beach-based Long Beach City College offers several options to students interested in the culinary arts, including associate degree and short-term certificate programs.
 Students pursuing the 2-year degree can expect to complete 60 units of coursework, including general education courses and classes on American, Asian, vegetarian and world cuisines.
 Students also complete two semesters of food service work experience.

 Orange Coast College

 The culinary arts programs at Orange Coast College in Costa Mesa are accredited by the American Culinary Federation.
 Curricula are designed to prepare students for the rigors of working in a commercial kitchen.
 Instruction includes hands-on laboratories supplemented with classroom lectures on such topics as beverage management, continental cooking and baking.
 To be admitted to the advanced culinary arts program and earn an associate degree, students must first complete the basic culinary arts certificate program.

-Located in Riverside, Riverside Community College offers a certificate in culinary arts in addition to a 60-credit associate degree program.
+Located in Riverside, Riverside City College, also known as Riverside Community College, offers a certificate in culinary arts in addition to a 60-credit associate degree program.
 Curriculum combines classroom lectures with hands-on experience in a professional kitchen.
 Topics of study range from introductory to advanced food preparation techniques.
 Students can also take electives in baking and cake decorating.
 Riverside Community College accepts online applications and features a career center to help guide students toward their educational and career goals.